-Colchester Zoo is working to reduce, reuse and recycle its waste.
+Colchester Zoo is working to reduce, reuse and recycle.

-After segregation and sorting for recycling, our waste is now going to go to produce energy-from-waste (EfW).
-Energy-from-waste is a form of energy recovery, where the waste is burnt at high temperatures to reduce its volume and to create heat energy from the incineration of the waste source.
-This heat energy is then converted into electrical power.
+After sorting for recycling, our waste is now going to go to produce energy-from-waste, where the waste is burnt at high temperatures to reduce its volume and to create heat energy which is then converted into electrical power.

 In waste to energy technologies, nearly all of the carbon content in the waste is emitted as carbon dioxide to the atmosphere.
 If the waste went to landfill, the amount of methane generated via decomposition of the biodegradable part of the waste would have a higher global warming potential than the carbon dioxide produced by this combustion.

-Our ultimate aim here at Colchester Zoo is still to reduce our waste produced and recycle whatever products we can, but our ultimate landfill contribution is now reduced too
+Our ultimate aim here at Colchester Zoo is still to reduce our waste produced and recycle whatever products we can, as well as continuing to reduce our ultimate landfill contribution.